syncfusion-content/flutter-docs/Flutter/cartesian-charts/callbacks.md

 * [`seriesRenderer`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/series.html) - specifies current series.
 * [`seriesIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/seriesIndex.html) - specifies the current series index.
 * [`pointIndex`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/pointIndex.html) - specifies the current point index.
-* [`selectedColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/selectedColor.html) - specifies color of the selected data points or series.
+* [`selectedColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/selectedColor.html) - used to get and set the color of the selected data points or series.
-* [`unselectedColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/unselectedColor.html) - specifies color of the unselected data points or series.
+* [`unselectedColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/unselectedColor.html) - used to get and set the color of the unselected data points or series.
-* [`selectedBorderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/selectedBorderColor.html) - specifies border color of the selected data points or series.
+* [`selectedBorderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/selectedBorderColor.html) - used to get and set the border color of the selected data points or series.
-* [`selectedBorderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/selectedBorderWidth.html) - specifies border width of the selected data points or series.
+* [`selectedBorderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/selectedBorderWidth.html) - used to get and set the border width of the selected data points or series.
-* [`unselectedBorderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/unselectedBorderColor.html) - specifies border color of the unselected data points or series.
+* [`unselectedBorderColor`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/unselectedBorderColor.html) - used to get and set the border color of the unselected data points or series.
-* [`unselectedBorderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/unselectedBorderWidth.html) - specifies border width of the unselected data points or series.
+* [`unselectedBorderWidth`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/SelectionArgs/unselectedBorderWidth.html) - used to get and set the border width of the unselected data points or series.
-* [`viewportPointIndex`]() - to get the viewport index value of the tapped data label.
+* [`viewportPointIndex`]() - used to get the viewport index value of the selected data points.

 {% highlight dart %}